 Key Takeaways

-• A Single Premium Deferred Annuity (SPDA) is purchased with one lump-sum payment, which grows tax-deferred until withdrawn.
+- A single premium deferred annuity (SPDA) is purchased with one lump sum payment, which grows tax-deferred until funds are withdrawn or payouts are received.

-• SPDAs have features such as death benefits, which ensure your beneficiaries receive payments if you pass away before the payout phase.
+- SPDAs have features such as death benefits, which provide your beneficiaries payouts if you pass away before your payout phase begins.

-• One significant benefit of SPDAs is tax-deferred growth, allowing your premium to compound more effectively over time.
+- One significant advantage of a SPDA is tax-deferred growth.
+That enables your contract value to compound more effectively over time.

-• Potential drawbacks of a SPDA include limited liquidity and possible surrender charges for early withdrawals, highlighting the importance of considering one's financial goals and liquidity needs.
+- Potential drawbacks of a SPDA include limited liquidity and possible surrender charges for early withdrawals.
+That highlights the importance of considering one's financial goals and liquidity needs.

 Single Premium Deferred Annuity Explained

-A Single Premium Deferred Annuity (SPDA) is a type of annuity that you buy with a single lump-sum payment.1 Designed to grow your money over time, it can help provide you with income in the future, usually during retirement.
+A single premium deferred annuity (SPDA) is a type of annuity that you buy with a single lump sum payment.1 It is designed to grow your money over time and provide income later, often during retirement.

 Key Features

-• Tax-Deferred Growth: Your money in the annuity grows tax-deferred, meaning you don’t pay taxes on any earnings until they're withdrawn.
+- Tax-Deferred Growth: Your money grows tax-deferred.
+You do not pay taxes on earnings until you withdraw them.

-• Flexible Payout Options: You can choose when and how to start receiving income, typically after a set deferral period.
+- Flexible Payout Options: You choose when and how to receive income after a set deferral period.

-• Death Benefit: Many SPDAs offer a death benefit, which pays your beneficiaries if you pass away before you start receiving payments.
+- Death Benefit: Many SPDAs offer a death benefit for your beneficiaries if you pass away before payouts begin.

 How It Works

-1. Purchase: You start by making a single, lump-sum payment to the insurance company.
-This amount is your purchase payment.
+- Purchase: You make a single lump sum payment to the insurance company.
+This is called your purchase payment.

-2. Accumulation Phase: During deferral, your money grows tax-deferred.
+- Accumulation Phase: During the deferral period, your money grows tax-deferred.
 Depending on the type of annuity, it earns interest at a fixed rate, fluctuates with market performance, or is tied to a specific index.

-3. Income Phase: After the deferral period ends, you begin to receive payouts.
-These can be made in a lump sum, over a certain number of years or for the rest of your life.
+- Income Phase: After the deferral period, you begin receiving payouts.
+You may choose either a lump sum, payouts for a set number of years or payouts that last for your lifetime.

-5. Beneficiary Payout: If you pass away before you start receiving payments, the death benefit ensures your beneficiaries receive the remaining value of your annuity.
+- Beneficiary Payout: If you pass away before income begins, your beneficiaries receive the remaining value of the annuity, based on contract terms.

-A single premium deferred annuity is a good annuity option for purchasing a lump sum for future income.
-It offers tax-deferred growth, flexible payout options and potential death benefits for loved ones.
-Understanding it's key features helps you make informed decisions that align with your financial goals.
+A single premium deferred annuity can be a practical choice if you have a lump sum and want future income.
+It offers tax-deferred growth, flexible payout options, and a potential death benefit.

 Benefits of Single Premium Deferred Annuities